 Example: Jeremy applies for a job at a recording studio because he thinks it is a great way to break into the music industry.
 During the job interview, Jeremy tells the employer that he will work 50 hours a week for $100.00 to show the employer what a great worker Jeremy is.
 Jeremy gets the job.

 After a few months of working, Jeremy feels like his boss is taking advantage of him and making him run personal errands all day.
-Jeremy tells his boss that he wants to be paid more since he is working so many hours.
+Jeremy tells his boss that he wants to be paid more since he is working more than the agreed-upon amount of time.
 Jeremy’s boss tells Jeremy that since he agreed to work for $100.00 a week, he would only be paid $100.000 a week.

 Even if Jeremy agreed to work for $100.00 for a 50-hour workweek, Jeremy is still protected by California wage and hour laws.
 Jeremy cannot waive California labor laws by agreement with the employer.